 Ideas that look good on paper often fall flat when tested against real world standards.
+While creating a vision, leaders need to be rigorous world standards.
 While creating a vision, leaders need to be rigorous about researching and evaluating ideas to ensure feasibility and minimize surprises.
-As shown to the left, many leaders in this group are naturally inclined to explore the implications.
+As shown to the right, many leaders in this group are naturally inclined to explore the implications.